-The health care law requires most health insurance plans to provide breastfeeding equipment and counseling for pregnant and nursing women.
+Most Marketplace plans must provide breastfeeding equipment and counseling for pregnant and nursing women.

 Health insurance plans must provide breastfeeding support, counseling, and equipment for the duration of breastfeeding.
-These services may be provided before and after you have your baby.
+These services may be provided before and after birth.

-These rules apply to Health Insurance Marketplace plans and all other health insurance plans, except for grandfathered plans.
+This applies to Marketplace plans and all other health insurance plans, except for grandfathered plans.

 But it’s up to you and your doctor to decide what's right for you.

-In many cases, your insurance plan will follow your doctor’s recommendations on what is medically appropriate.
-Some insurance plans may require pre-authorization from your doctor to ensure the proper services are provided.
+Your insurance plan will often follow your doctor’s recommendations on what’s medically appropriate.
+Some insurance plans may require pre-authorization from your doctor.
 Talk to your doctor to find out what this means for you.